 You had a little ache in your side, a whatever.
 You snort when you tell your doc, “Probably nothing.”
 Your doc, half listening, does that grunt thing he does.
 Could mean he disagrees, could mean he’s still working out his grief over Tom Brady’s departure in free agency.
 (More likely, it’s his broken rib.
-He’s finally ready to leave Stan, his abusive lover.
+He’s ready to leave Stan, his abusive lover.
 His plan is meticulous, down to the day, the minute, the socks he’ll wear.
 A bag of essentials already hidden with his Aunt Phyllis.
 Stan doesn’t know she exists.
 But already and again, the plan seems insufficient.
 He can’t help it.
-So he keeps orbiting accidental overdose, but can’t settle one critical question: Mine or Stanley’s?)
+He keeps orbiting accidental overdose, can’t settle one critical question: Mine or Stanley’s?)

 When his office calls, you learn you have STAGE 4 something something, “STAGE 4” having robbed your executive functioning.
 It could return, should you live long enough.

 But good news.
 Great news.
 There’s a cure.
 “A cure, kids!
 Turns out I won’t have to leave you with your alcoholic aunt.”

 In other words: you’ll be bankrupt, but not dead.
 Congratulations on achieving the America dream.
 In Finland no less!

 One small thing.
 How we got the cure is, how did they put it, “vulnerable populations in urban settings.”
 Or rather, per government officials (retroactively), “an unprecedented initiative to correct for racial disparities in clinical trials.”
 Perfect, yes?